tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #3.
->Write a Python program to guess a number between 1 to 9.
+>Write a function to guess a number between 1 to 9.

 **Note :** User is prompted to enter a guess.
 If the user guesses wrong then the prompt appears again until the guess is correct, on successful guess, user will get a "Well guessed!" message, and the program will exit.

 #4.
->Write a Python program to construct the following pattern, using a nested for loop.
+>Write a function to construct the following pattern, using a nested for loop.

 **Expected Output :**